civichacker/schemamodels/README.md

 This codebase is licensed under the GPLv3+ and therefore the use, inclusion, modification, and distribution of this software is governed by the GPL.

-This software is the copyright of Civic Hacker, LLC.
-To opt-out of the obligations of the GPL, reach out to license@civichacker.com.
+To opt-out of the obligations of the GPL, inquire about the commercial license by sending an email to: license@civichacker.com.